 The thought of receiving a massage often brings up images of a spa where one has the time and space to fully let-go and relax.
 This type of relaxation stress-relieving massage is crucial for our busy task-laden lives.
-Time spent away from technology, our work space, and distraction is why so many are flocking toward things like yoga, meditation retreats, and feel the need for a vacation 1-2 times a year.
-There is nothing wrong with this type of massage, but thankfully as the field of massage therapy has progressed, there are more reasons why some seek out a professional massage therapist.
+Time spent away from technology, our work space, and distraction is why so many are flocking toward activities like yoga, meditation retreats, and feel the need for a vacation 1-2 times a year.
+There is nothing wrong with this type of work, but thankfully as the field of massage therapy has progressed, there are more reasons why some seek out a professional massage therapist.

 - Wellness– This is a broad category that includes all of the other categories.
 It’s impossible to perform one type of massage without having an affect on the entire system as a whole.
 Stress relief, body awareness, and relaxation are all common denominators when seeking a wellness-style massage.
 Swedish and Thai are two examples of wellness massage.

 - Injury Prevention– Here massage is used to keep the body functioning as optimally as possible taking into account previous injuries and conditions that have a higher probability of re-occurring within your given sport or daily living.
 For example, if you’ve strained your hamstring in the past, the build-up of scar tissue will increase the risk of re-tearing without direct therapeutic intervention.
 Massage techniques, such as deep longitudinal stripping, (think removing knots in your hair with a comb) re-align scar tissue patterns that have developed at various angles, reducing the risk of re-injury.